NotLebedev/freeze/README.md

 version to coexist.
 Instead everything must point to `/nix/store`.
 If script is written in nix one can call to binaries like `${pkgs.hello}/bin/hello` and nix will automatically expand this to path into store.
-However if one needs to package an existing script (and does not want to turn it into nix expression) this approach is unusable.
+However if one needs to package an existing script (and does not want to turn it into nix expression) this approach is unsuitable.

 Another way, that is more commonly used with existing scripts is [makeWrapper](https://github.com/NixOS/nixpkgs/blob/9a255aba3817d477e0959b53e9001d566bfb3595/pkgs/build-support/setup-hooks/make-wrapper.sh)